 The course will offer the students with an opportunity to gain a basic understanding of computer controlled electronic devices and apply the concepts to design and build simple to complex devices.
 As a practical project based embedded course, the students will be taught the concepts using a variety of reference material available in the public domain.
 While the course will start with formal instruction on hardware, programming and applications, the major portion of the course will provide the students with ample opportunity to be innovative in designing and building a range of products from toys to robots and flying machines.
-In the III semester, students will focus primarily on IOT with C programming using Audino.

-- 1. Practical based learning carrying credits. - 2.
-Multi-disciplinary/ Multi-focus group of 5-6 students. - 3.
-Groups can select to work on a specific tasks, or projects related to real world problems. - 4.
-Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students.
+In the III semester, students will focus primarily on Design project combining concepts learnt in Engineering clinics I and II.

-5. The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.
+- 13. Practical based learning carrying credits. - 14.
+Multi-disciplinary/ Multi-focus group of 5-6 students. - 15.
+Groups can select to work on a specific tasks, or projects related to real world problems. - 16.
+Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students. - 17.
+The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.